 (29) Certain applicants may be in need of special procedural guarantees due, inter alia, to their age, gender, sexual orientation, gender identity, disability, serious illness, mental disorders or as a consequence of torture, rape or other serious forms of psychological, physical or sexual violence.
 Member States should endeavour to identify applicants in need of special procedural guarantees before a first instance decision is taken.
-Those applicants should be provided with adequate support, including sufficient time, in order to create the conditions necessary for their effective access to procedures and for presenting the elements needed to substantiate their application for international protection.
+Those applicants should be provided with adequate support, including sufficient time, in order to create the conditions necessary in order to gain effective access to procedures and to present the elements needed to substantiate their application for international protection.